 European Corporate Governance Institute

-Index funds own an increasingly large proportion of American public companies, currently more than one fifth and steadily growing.
-The stewardship decisions of index fund managers—how they monitor, vote, and engage with their portfolio companies can be expected to have a profound impact on the governance and performance of public companies and the economy.
-Understanding index fund stewardship, and how policy making can improve it, is critical for corporate law scholarship.
-This Article contributes to such understanding by providing a comprehensive theoretical, empirical, and policy analysis of index fund stewardship.
+Index funds own an increasingly large proportion of American public companies.
+The stewardship decisions of index fund managers—how they monitor, vote, and engage with their portfolio companies—can be expected to have a profound impact on the governance and performance of public companies and the economy.
+Understanding index fund stewardship, and how policymaking can improve it, is thus critical for corporate law scholarship.
+In this Article we contribute to such understanding by providing a comprehensive theoretical, empirical, and policy analysis of index fund stewardship.

 We begin by putting forward an agency-costs theory of index fund incentives.
-Stewardship decisions by index funds depend not just on the interests of index fund investors but also the incentives of index fund managers.
-Our agency-costs analysis shows that index funds have strong incentives to (i) under-invest in stewardship, and (ii) defer excessively to the preferences and positions of corporate managers.
+Stewardship decisions by index funds depend not just on the interests of index fund investors but also on the incentives of index fund managers.
+Our agency-costs analysis shows that index fund managers have strong incentives to (i) underinvest in stewardship and (ii) defer excessively to the preferences and positions of corporate managers.

-We next put forward a set of policy reforms that should be considered in order to encourage index funds to invest in stewardship, to reduce their incentives to be deferential to corporate managers, and to address the concentration of power in the hands of the largest index fund managers.
-Finally, we discuss how our analysis should reorient important ongoing debates regarding common ownership and hedge fund activism.
+Finally, we put forward a set of reforms that policymakers should consider in order to address the incentives of index fund managers to underinvest in stewardship, their incentives to be excessively deferential to corporate managers, and the continuing rise of index investing.
+We also discuss how our analysis should reorient important ongoing debates regarding common ownership and hedge fund activism.